 Conventional laparoscopy uses a specialized surgical camera and rigid instruments to access and remove the prostate using a series of small incisions.

 In prostate cancer treatment, millimeters matter.
 Nerve fibers and blood vessels are attached to the prostate gland.
 To spare these nerves, they must be delicately and precisely separated from the prostate before its removal.
-Surgeons use the precision, vision and control provided by da Vinci Surgical System to assist them in removal of the cancerous prostate while preserving important nerves and blood vessels.
+Surgeons use the precision, vision and control provided by a robotic system to assist them in removal of the cancerous prostate while preserving important nerves and blood vessels.

-The benefits of a da Vinci Prostatectomy may include:
+The benefits of a robotic assisted prostatectomy may include:

 - Significantly less pain